umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 Umbraco Forms uses ASP.NET Unobtrusive Validation which is why you see attributes like `data-val` and `data-val-required`.

-This can be customized but it's important to keep the ID of the control to `@Model.Id` since that is used to match the value to the form field.
+This can be customized but it's important to keep the ID of the control to `@Model.Id` since that is used to match the value to the Form field.
 For fields that are conditionally hidden, without an ID of `@Model.Id` the control won't be shown when the conditions to show the field are met.
 An ID needs to be added to text controls such as headings and paragraphs.

 ### Customizing for a Specific Form

 In Forms 4, it is also possible to customize the markup for a specific Form.

-You will need to create folder using the ID of the Form: `~\Views\Partials\Forms\{FormId}` (find the id of the Form in the URL when you are viewing the form in the backoffice.)
+You will need to create folder using the ID of the Form: `~\Views\Partials\Forms\{FormId}` (find the id of the Form in the URL when you are viewing the Form in the backoffice.)

 ![Form GUID](images/form-guid.png)